Im Soo-jung: Career

 Im was previously part of the SidusHQ agency, but moved to being managed by KeyEast.
 KeyEast launched her official website in June 2012.
 According to the actress, the online space will be a place where she can converse with her fans directly.

 In 2015, Im starred in Perfect Proposal, a remake of British crime thriller Woman of Straw that was partly shot in Macau.
 She next starred in Time Renegades, a time-hopping romantic thriller where she played dual roles.

 In October 2015, her contract with KeyEast expired and she decided to sign with new management agency YNK Entertainment.

 Im then starred in the female-centric indie film The Table directed by Kim Jong-kwan, which premiered at the 21st Busan International Film Festival.

 In February 2017, Im was cast in the drama Chicago Typewriter alongside Yoo Ah-in.
 This marks Im's small screen come back after thirteen years since 2004.
 The same year, she was named the cultural ambassador for the UK-Korea Creative Futures mutual exchange.
 She then returned to the big screen with Mothers based on the book Your Request - My Other Mother by Lee Dong-eun, who also directs the film.

 In 2019, Im returned to the small screen with the series Search: WWW.

-In 2020, Im joined the film Single in Seoul with Lee Dong-wook.
+In 2020, Im appeared the film Single in Seoul with Lee Dong-wook.

 In 2021, Im starred in the tvN drama Melancholia alongside Lee Do-hyun.

-In 2022, Im contract with King Kong by Starship expires in August, and decided not to renew the contract.
+In 2022, Im's contract with King Kong by Starship expired in August, and she decided not to renew the contract.

+In November 2024, Im signed with new agency MYM Entertainment.